 The history of the Russian izba dates back a long way, and they’re still being built in rural and suburban areas of Russia.

-An izba is constructed by putting square frames of logs (called venets) on on top of the other, without nails, using only an axe.
+An izba is constructed by putting square frames of logs (a single frame is called a venets, венец) on on top of the other, without nails, using only an axe.
 The Russian stove is an intrinsic part of an izba, providing heat, a place to cook, a warm place to sleep in winter, and a spot for the house spirit, domovoy.
 A northern type of izba is much larger than a central Russian one because during harsh winters it’s more convenient to have all facilities under one roof, so that people don’t need to venture outside.

 The igloo is a traditional eskimo or inuit dwelling.
 Russia’s Inuit population is the largest in the world, consisting of over 170,000 people, mostly in the Chukotka Region.

 Measuring up to four meters in diameter and two meters in height, igloos are made of ice blocks.
 Snow is used as an insulator because it traps air while the entrance is lower than the floor, helping carbon dioxide to exit while keeping the warm air.
 An igloo’s floor can be covered with animal hides and cups containing burning oil heat up the interior.
 Igloos can be quite comfortable; there’s even an igloo hotel in Russia’s Far East.